It is estimated that the current stockpile has 215 warheads, 60 of which are in reserve.

 India demonstrated a nuclear weapons capability in 1974 by detonating a device in what it called a peaceful nuclear experiment.
 Then in May 1998, India openly tested nuclear weapons and declared itself a nuclear weapons power.
 India has enough separated weapons grade plutonium to make about 85 nuclear warheads.

-India has developed two missiles which could be adapted to nuclear capability.
-They are the Prithvi (range 200 km) and the Agni (range 1,500 - 2,500 km).
+Land-based missiles: India has developed three missiles which could be adapted to nuclear capability.
+They are the Prithvi (range 200 km), the short-range Agni I, and the medium-range Agni II.
 India has also been enhancing its nuclear air-delivery capability by purchasing and re-producing the Russian Su-30MK fighter-bomber.
-In addition, India claims to be developing a submarine launched ballistic missile known as Sagarika, and nuclear capable cruise missiles.

 Pakistan possesses about 30 nuclear capable surface-to-surface missiles provided by China.
 Pakistan has built and tested its own ballistic missiles including the Haft-3 (range 600 km) and the Ghauri (range 1500 km).